Parking bay suspensions

 Bay suspensions must be requested and paid for, a minimum of six working days before the proposed start time of the restriction begins.
 However, Parking Services recommend that the earlier a request is received and authorised, the sooner the suspension sign/s can be erected to warn other motorists of the upcoming restriction to prevent unauthorised parking in the bay/s.

-Bay suspensions can be requested up to one month prior to the proposed start time of the restriction begins and for a maximum of 6 months.
-If a suspension is required for longer than 6 months you may need to consider requesting a Temporary Traffic Regulation Order (TTRO) from West Sussex County Council.
+Bay suspensions can be requested up to one month prior to the proposed start time of the restriction begins and for a maximum of 3 months.
+If a suspension is required for longer than 3 months you will need to request a Temporary Traffic Regulation Order (TTRO) from West Sussex County Council.
+You need to make this request as soon as possible as lead times may take up to 3 months.

 A bay suspension can be granted in: